Contextual Scenario Generation for Two-Stage Stochastic Programming: Experiments

 For a given contextual observation, the trader faces an instance of CVaR optimization defined on $n^*$ scenarios.
 We aim to explore whether the CSG frameworks proposed in this work can enable the trader to directly generate a set of $K$ scenarios from the context, which can then be solved more quickly than solving the problem on all $n^*$ scenarios.
 We consider a training set and a validation set to evaluate our framework.
-The trained task-networks are evaluated on the validation set using $\mathbb{P}_{\omega | \bs{x}}$ defined by $\Phi_{\bs{\mu}}$, $\Phi_{\sigma}$ and $\{\bs{\epsilon}^{(i)}\}_{i=1}^{n^*}$.
-This approach is sensible since our goal is to help the trader solve their CVaR optimization with $\mathbb{P}_{\omega | \bs{x}}$ defined as described above. \hbox{Table \ref{tab:CVaR_parameters}} highlights the experiment parameters.
+The trained task-networks are evaluated on the validation set using $\mathbb{P}_{\bs{\omega} | \bs{x}}$ defined by $\Phi_{\bar{\bs{r}}}$, $\Phi_{\bs{\sigma}}$ and $\{\bs{\epsilon}^{(i)}\}_{i=1}^{n^*}$.
+This approach is sensible since our goal is to help the trader solve their CVaR optimization with $\mathbb{P}_{\bs{\omega} | \bs{x}}$ defined as described above. \hbox{Table \ref{tab:CVaR_parameters}} highlights the experiment parameters.

 The resulting 2SP is mixed-binary in the first stage and is linear in the second stage; thus, there are no uniqueness guarantees.
-Furthermore, The task-net $\bs{f}_{\phi}$ is parameterized by an LSTM network that outputs a \hbox{$n_{\text{assets}} \times K$} matrix.
+Furthermore, The Task-Net $\bs{f}_{\phi}$ is parameterized by an LSTM network that outputs a \hbox{$n_{\text{assets}} \times K$} matrix.

-\textbf{Results:} The CDF of the optimality gap for each method, by $K$ and $\lambda$ is relegated to Appendix \ref{appendix:cvar_performance} for space considerations.
+\textbf{Results:} The CDF of the optimality gap for each method, by $K$ and $\lambda$ is relegated to Section~\ref{appendix:cvar_performance} for space considerations.
 Table \ref{tab:cvar_gaps} shows the median optimality gaps over the validation instances.
-Unlike CEP1, the value of stochastic solution is typically large, with the expected value solution exhibiting a median gap of $241\%$.
+Unlike CEP1, the VSS is typically large, with the expected value solution exhibiting a median gap of $241\%$.
 Like the other experiments, the MMD approach produces solutions closer to optimal as $K$ increases while underperforming the expected value solutions when $K=1$.